Raimeeab/password-generator/README.md

 - My motivation is to create a password generator using JavaScript and the existing CSS/ HTML code provided
 - The aim of this porject is to allow the user to select their preference of what characters they would like to use (Uppercase/ Lowercase letters, numbers and symbols)
 - The current code does not display alerts, prompts for the user to select desired characters, nor does it have a working function for a password generator.
+- I learned how to use JavaScript variables, arrays, functions and loops to make dynamic changes to the HTML

 Link to the [site](https://raimeeab.github.io/password-generator/)